nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-Reference to <code>Patient</code> resource representing the Patient against whom the source Consultation/encounter was recorded.
+Reference to <code>Patient</code> resource representing the patient against whom the source consultation/encounter was recorded.

 ### participant ###